 RV has again collaborated with the Victorian branch of the RSL to produce special commemorative silks, which incorporate the ANZAC Appeal Rising Sun logo and will be worn by the jockey riding the top-weighted horse in each race at Flemington and Moe.

-This year marks the 60th anniversary of the Victoria Racing Club’s ANZAC Day Race Day, and the family-friendly event will feature traditional games of two-up for the adults and tug-of-war for the youngsters on the front lawn between races.
+The Victoria Racing Club’s family-friendly ANZAC Day Race Day will feature traditional games of two-up for the adults and tug-of-war for the youngsters on the front lawn between races.

 The Moonee Valley Brass Band will also play the Australian national anthem and The Last Post, and a minute’s silence will be observed following the laying of the wreath.

-As with the VRC St Leger, the winner of the William Newton Handicap (2600m) will be offered a ticket into the Listed Andrew Ramsden Stakes (2800m) next month, with the winner of that race guaranteed a start in the 2021 Lexus Melbourne Cup (3200m).
+Both staying races hold a ticket into the Listed Andrew Ramsden Stakes (2800m) next month, with the winner of that race guaranteed a start in the 2022 Lexus Melbourne Cup (3200m).

-At the Moe meeting, between the seven races on the card patrons can enjoy live music, sample the fare on offer from the various food trucks and watch the AFL match between Essendon and Collingwood on the big screen.
+At the Moe meeting, between the seven races on the card patrons can enjoy wares from food and coffee trucks and watch the AFL match between Essendon and Collingwood on the big screen.

 Families are also welcome to bring a picnic to enjoy on one of the grass areas under the large umbrellas, or else take a seat in the grandstand.